DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation

-To investigate this further, we build upon QuaRot by retaining tokens with massive activations in FP16 format for both $\mathrm{RO}$ and $\mathrm{RH}$, while applying 4-bit quantization to the remaining input tokens.
-Therefore, we can conclude that the fundamental reason for the performance disparity between $\mathrm{RO}$ and $\mathrm{RH}$ is that \textbf{RH more effectively reduces the quantization error for tokens with massive activations in 4-bit activation quantization}.
+To investigate this further, we build upon QuaRot by retaining tokens with massive activations in FP16 format for both $\mathrm{RO}$ and $\mathrm{RH}$, while applying 4-bit quantization to the remaining input tokens, denoted as ($\mathrm{RO}$)~QuaRot.FP16() and ($\mathrm{RH}$)~QuaRot.FP16().
+As shown in Table~\ref{tab:random_vs_hadamard}, for all LLaMA models, the performance gap between $\mathrm{RH}$~QuaRot and $\mathrm{RO}$~QuaRot is totally disappeared.
+It is so surprising that by simply retaining these extremely few tokens (often less than one-thousandth) as FP16, we can completely eliminate the performance difference between $\mathrm{RO}$ and $\mathrm{RH}$.
+Therefore, we can make the following conclusion: \newtcolorbox{AIbox}[2][]{aibox,title=#2,#1} \begin{AIbox}{Why the Randomized Hadamard is better than Randomized Orthogonal?} $\mathrm{RH}=\mathrm{RO}+\text{Tokens~with~Massive~Activations}$: $\mathrm{RH}$ is better than $\mathrm{RO}$ because it performs more effectively when reducing the quantization error for tokens with massive activations in 4-bit activation quantization. \end{AIbox}